marfarma/user-role-editor/readme.txt

 == Changelog ==
 = 2.2.2 =
 * 07.11.2010
-* URE plugin Settings page was anavailable for some installations in multi-site environment.
+* URE plugin Settings page was unavailable for some installations in multi-site environment.
 It is fixed by changing 'add_users' capability for administrator access to the 'edit_users'.
 * Turkish translation is added.

 = 2.2.1 =